Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 1.  **(SWHV-CCN2-20300-01)** Consolidate user requirements, taking inputs from instrument teams such as EUI and STIX and the Solar Orbiter Science Operations Working Group (SOWG).

-This is implemented by the draft Solar Orbiter User Requirements Document (ROB-SWHV-URD2) to be updated for the end of the project.
+This is implemented by the accompanying Solar Orbiter User Requirements Document (ROB-SWHV-URD2 v1.0).

 2.  **(SWHV-CCN2-20300-02)** Publish ROB ephemeris server on Helioviewer GitHub and collaborate with Solar Orbiter MADAWG for maintaining a coherent data (kernel) tree.

-This is implemented by the `GeometryService`.
+This is implemented by the `GeometryService` (<https://github.com/Helioviewer-Project/GeometryService>).

 3.  **(SWHV-CCN2-20300-03)** Build propagation server incorporating several propagation models, enabling correlation of in-situ data with remote sensing data.

-This is implemented by the `PropagationService`, a mock-up RPC server built on the Spyne toolkit (<http://spyne.io>, the same as the `GeometryService` service).
+This is implemented by the `PropagationService` (<https://github.com/Helioviewer-Project/PropagationService>).

 4.  **(SWHV-CCN2-20300-04)** Test with and integrate ACE, DSCOVR or other current in-situ datasets identified as relevant today for space weather forecasters.